 Elko’s median list price has been declining in recent months and now sits at $255,000.
 Investors may want to wait a little longer to see if prices will continue to drop in the area in order to score the best deal.

 Given its role in Nevada tourism, housing in Las Vegas will always be in demand, particularly for investors looking for short-term rentals.
 Home values have risen 10.9% in the past year and are expected to rise another 6.2% this year.
 Demand has cooled slightly, so there’s less competition for investors looking for their next opportunity.

 Another symbol of Nevada tourism, Carson City’s housing market is booming.
 Home values have increased an impressive 16.7% in the past year alone and are expected to rise 9.9% within the coming year.
 However, homes tend to list for well more than their value, so investors should be on the watch for a savvy deal.

 Battle Mountain’s delinquent mortgage rate is 2.0%, which is nearly double the national average.
 Investors will want to keep an eye on foreclosures that could be highly profitable flips for minimal work.

 Spring Valley homes have been on the up and up, rising nearly 10% in the past year with a projected 6.3% increase in the coming year.
 The market is neutral right now, giving investors a little more room for flexibility than other markets in Nevada.

 Section VI: Next Steps for Nevada House Flippers

 Nevada house flippers can be more successful when they work with an experienced agent, and Clever can help connect you with one in your area.
-Clever Partner Agents are top-rated and offer the same services as traditional agents, but work for reduced commission for sellers and provide a home buyer rebate for buyers.
+Clever Partner Agents are top-rated and offer the same services as traditional agents, but work for reduced commission for sellers and could qualify buyers for Clever Cash Back.

 Our reduced commission structure helps you get the highest possible margin on your flip and brings their expertise to the process for an optimal outcome.